wordofwarning/wordofwarning.org/current/2016-hazard/index.md

 Hazard is really aimed for you to encounter by chance, and will be paperless on the day — participating artists and a schedule will appear here during June.
 To get a feel for it, see Hazard 2014's [programme](/archive/2014-hazard) + [image gallery](/galleries/2014-hazard).

 #### Credits
-[Hazard](/hab/hazard) 2016 is produced by [hÅb](/hab), in collaboration with the participating artists; supported using public funding by Arts Council England + funded by Manchester City Council. <small>Header image: Antje Hildebrandt, 2014</small>
+[Hazard](/hab/hazard) 2016 is produced by [hÅb](/hab), in collaboration with the participating artists; supported using public funding by Arts Council England + funded by Manchester City Council. | Header image: Antje Hildebrandt, 2014
 <a href="http://hazardmcr.org" target="_blank">hazardmcr.org</a> | <a href="http://twitter.com/hashtag/HazardMcr" target="_blank">#HazardMcr</a>